 The competitive layer: Liang et al. (2026)

 This would be a contained, if underappreciated, calibration problem if it happened in isolation.
-But Liang, Zhang, Zhou, and Zou (arXiv:2601.12655, January 2026) show it is worse than that — because insurer competition turns it into a game with an equilibrium that most pricing teams are not solving for.
+But Liang, Zhang, Zhou, and Zou (recent preprint, January 2026) show it is worse than that — because insurer competition turns it into a game with an equilibrium that most pricing teams are not solving for.

-Their paper is the first analysis of strategic underreporting under oligopolistic competition.
+Their paper — which we treat as a recent preprint and have not independently verified against the arxiv version — is the first analysis of strategic underreporting under oligopolistic competition.
 Prior work (including Lemaire’s) assumed a single insurer.
 Liang et al. add a second insurer and a policyholders’ switching choice, and show that the system has a Nash equilibrium with three interlocking conditions: each insurer’s premiums are profit-maximising given the other’s premiums; policyholders’ reporting strategy is optimal given both insurers’ premiums; and the stationary distribution of policyholders across NCD classes is consistent with the reporting strategy.

-The key theorem (Theorem 3.1) establishes that the optimal reporting threshold is insurer-independent — it depends on the policyholder’s NCD class and the premium levels, but not on which specific insurer they are with.
+A key result establishes that the optimal reporting threshold is insurer-independent — it depends on the policyholder’s NCD class and the premium levels, but not on which specific insurer they are with.
 A 5-year NCD holder faces the same rational threshold at Insurer A as at Insurer B, as long as both charge similar premiums at that class.
 This simplifies the equilibrium considerably.

 The practical implication is harder to digest.
 The standard UK workflow — fit GLM on reported claims, update relativities, repeat — does not converge to the Nash equilibrium.
 It converges to whatever fixed point the iterative refit finds, which is not the same thing.
 If you are not explicitly solving the three-way fixed point (premiums → reporting threshold → stationary distribution → expected profit → best-response premiums), your NCD rates are not in equilibrium.
 They are, in Liang et al.’s framework, a locally stable approximation to the wrong answer.